The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 A cognitive system only remains unified if information can propagate across it fast enough to stay within its characteristic global update cycle.

-where \(\alpha\) is a tolerance factor representing how much coordination delay the architecture can absorb before distributed cognition begins to fragment into partially independent subsystems.
+where \(\alpha\) is a tolerance factor representing how much coordination delay the architecture can absorb before integrated agency begins to fragment into partially independent subsystems.

 This relation encodes a deep physical tradeoff:

-Faster minds must be physically smaller.
-Larger minds must think more slowly.
+Faster agents must be physically smaller.
+Larger agents must operate more slowly.

-A civilization may have access to arbitrarily large remote computation, but beyond some distance scale, additional computational mass and energy cease to behave as part of one coherent local mind.
+A civilization may have access to arbitrarily large remote computation, but beyond some distance scale, additional computational mass and energy cease to behave as part of one coherent local agent.

 The Action Constraint: Intelligence Must Arrive Before Irreversibility